Junaid433/PYBinList/README.md

 # Binlist Python Library

-A Python library for BIN lookup using the Binlist API.
+A Python Wrapper for BIN lookup using the Binlist API.

 ## Installation